rpattath/Lighted-Jacket/README.md

 You can also have the arduino controller on seperate patch of cloth and use snap buttons to complete the circuit.

-Once the circuit is complete, upload the arduino code in https://github.com/rpattath/Lighted-Jacket/blob/master/Jacket.ino to the arduino controller.
+Once the circuit is complete, upload the code in https://github.com/rpattath/Lighted-Jacket/blob/master/Jacket.ino to the arduino controller.

 This is how the jacket is expected to work:
 Press and hold the button on the left sleeve for the LEDs on left side to blink